-NYS Contract Case Subsidy Program
+NYS Contract Case Pricing

 All tests that do not qualify for subsidization through the Animal Health Diagnostic Center's contract with the New York State Department of Agriculture and Markets will be charged at rates listed in the Test & Fee Schedule.